 It can be hard to keep on top of every little detail as the owner of a smaller business.
 When you are a one-person operation or part of a small team, your time is stretched thinly across each area of the business.
 It’s well worth putting in the effort to know your balance sheet inside out, though.
 It can help your accountant hugely if you have details of all of your income and outgoings.

-Now that money-management tools offer paperless documents, you’ll no longer have a physical paper trail to back everything up.
+Now that money-management tools for accountants and business owners offer paperless documents, you’ll no longer have a physical paper trail to back everything up.
 Still, keeping hold of your recent financial transactions (paper or digital) puts your accountant fully in the picture.
 That helps them to advise you on a day-to-day basis – but also prepares you for any internal or external auditing or annual reporting needs.

 4. Use tools and software to organise your accounts